Hans Ruin: Biography

 Ruin was a varied writer, who authored works on topics ranging from continental philosophy to art and literature, as well as autobiographical pieces.
 Analytical philosophy, an increasingly dominating subject within philosophy at the time, felt foreign to him however.
 This was one of the reasons why he left Finland and moved to Sweden to pursue the study of aesthetics.
+Subsequently he obtained Swedish citizenship.